 This is an excellent option for those with knowledge and expertise in the home renovation sector or close connections with those who do.

 Investors considering the buy-to-sell route should be aware that market dips are always a possibility.
-Meaning, individuals sometimes have to hold onto the property for slightly longer than they initially imagined or risk making a loss on the investment.
+Individuals sometimes have to hold onto the property for slightly longer than they initially imagined or risk making a loss on the investment.

-Property development appeals to those who have extensive expertise, knowledge, and connections in the building industry.
+Property development appeals to those with extensive expertise, knowledge, and connections in the building industry.

 Development involves purchasing a site or existing home and then building out properties from the ground up or converting existing structures.

 Some developers will look to exit and sell the properties as soon as possible to ensure a profit.
-Other developers will operate a build-to-rent strategy, which involves retaining ownership and benefiting from monthly income and future growth.
+Other developers will operate a build-to-rent strategy, which involves retaining ownership and benefiting from monthly income and future growth by letting the properties to tenants.

 Alternatively, commercial property development can generate extremely generous profits in the right areas, with companies willing to pay high amounts for the perfect premises.